zyz3413/skills-github-pages/_posts/Comments on Lippmann and Rasmussen.md

 p.120

 The definition of perpendicular lines is not good.
 They say that the definition is that the lines are perpendicular if $m_1 m_2=-1$.
 What if you have a horizontal and a vertical line?
 Also, it is not a definition because in the preceding paragraph they write, "...one other interesting possibility is that the lines are perpendicular, which means the lines form a right angle... where they meet."
 And they say that "the slopes when multiplied together will equal $-1$" with no justification.
 Why is it true?
 The authors don't say.

+Intersections of Lines

+"The graphs of two lines will intersect if they are not parallel."
+This is true, but why?
+The authors don't say.
+This follows from the definition if we *define* parallel lines to be lines that don't intersect.

+Section 2.5 Absolute Value Functions

+Important Features

+p.150 Example 3.
+There is not enough explanation for how they got $f(x)=2|x-3|-2$.

+Solving Absolute Value Equations

+Solving Absolute Value Inequalities

+They go about solving inequalities in a different way.
+They don't rewrite it as a compound inequality without absolute value signs.
+But their method works.

+Chapter 3: Polynomial and Rational Functions

+Section 3.1 Power Functions and Polynomial Functions

+p.159 definition of a power function.
+They say that a power function is a function that can be represented in the form $f(x)=x^p$ where $p$ is "a number."
+Is $x^{-2/3}$ a power function?
+The domain should be specified.

+Polynomials

+p.
+164 Short Run Behavior

+There is a sloppiness when it comes to intercepts.
+They write, "Horizontal intercepts are also called zeros, or roots of the function."
+So are horizontal intercepts points or are they numbers?
+In example 6 below, the intercepts are points.